Approximate k-NN Graph Construction: a Generic Online Approach: Related Works

 Apart from above approaches, several attempts have been made to apply LSH~\cite{lsh04, mlsh07} on NN search.
 In general, there are two steps involved in the search stage.
 Namely, \textit{step 1} collects the candidates that share the same or similar hash keys as the query. \textit{Step 2} performs exhaustive comparison between the query and all these selected candidates to find out the nearest neighbor.
 Similar as FLANN, computational cost remains high if one expects high search quality.
 Additionally, the design of hash functions that are feasible for various metrics is non-trivial.

 Recently, the graph-based approaches have been extensively explored~\cite{icai11:kiana,mm12:jdwang,infosys13:yury, cvpr16:ben, efanna16,vldb19:fu}.
-The hill-climbing search~\cite{icai11:kiana} starts from a group of random seeds (random locations in the vector space).
-It traverses iteratively over an approximate \textit{k}-NN graph (built in advance) by best-first search.
-Guided by the \textit{k}-NN graph, the search procedure ascends closer to the true nearest neighbor in each round until no better candidates could be found.
+Although they are different for each other in details, all of them are built upon a hill-climbing procedure.
+The search~\cite{icai11:kiana} starts from a group of random seeds (random locations in the vector space).
+It traverses iteratively over an approximate \textit{k}-NN graph or a relative \textit{k}-NN graph (built in advance) by best-first search.
+Guided by the NN graph, the search procedure ascends closer to the true nearest neighbor in each round until no better candidates could be found.
 Approaches in~\cite{icai11:kiana,pami18:yury,infosys13:yury,efanna16,vldb19:fu} follow similar search procedure.
-The major difference that lies between them is the graph used to support the search.
-According to recent study~\cite{dpg:wenli}, these graph based approaches demonstrate superior performance over other types of approaches across variety types of data.
+The major difference between them lies in the graph used to support the search.
+According to recent study~\cite{dpg:wenli}, these graph-based approaches demonstrate superior performance over other types of approaches across variety types of data.